-In the mid-fifties, it became apparent that there were few provisions for assistance to the Mexican-American child.
-Cherokee Home was a result of their concern.
-The tradition has continued over thirty years and has grown to include all races.
+Decades ago a group of dedicated Christians in Abilene, Texas, shared a common interest in meeting the needs of unfortunate children through a residential care ministry.
+In the mid-fifties it became apparent to pioneers like, B.A.
+Hays, J.E.
+Epperson, Hilly Walker, and others, that there were few provisions for assistance to the Mexican-American child.
+Cherokee Home for Children was a result of their concern.
+The tradition has continued over sixty years and has grown to include all races of children.

 In May of 1956, the Cherokee Church of Christ accepted the responsibility to begin the children's home.
 The ribbon-cutting on the first cottage was held on September 23, 1958.
 The second cottage was added in September of 1960.